 - Add protein: Keep it vegan and up the protein by adding some oven-roasted chickpeas.

 - Grate your own cauliflower with a box grater or food processor!
-You will only need ½ head of cauliflower for this recipe, but feel free to grate the entire head and freeze the remainder in an airtight container for up to 1 month.
-If desired, squeeze out excess water from freshly riced cauliflower with a clean, kitchen towel.
+You will only need half a head of cauliflower for this recipe, but feel free to grate the entire head and freeze the remainder in an airtight container for up to one month.
+If desired, squeeze out excess water from freshly riced cauliflower with a clean kitchen towel.

 - Alternatively, you can purchase pre-chopped or frozen cauliflower rice.
 If using frozen cauliflower rice, there is no need to thaw!

 - The cauliflower will release moisture while you saute it on the stovetop.
 Allow it to cook until all the moisture is gone, then cook to your desired tenderness.
-I reached mine after 3-4 minutes of sauteing once the moisture evaporated.
+I typically saute it for 3-5 minutes.

 - End texture: This recipe results in a slight el-dente texture of Cauli Rice, which mimics the texture of steamed rice.
-You can adjust that based on how cooked, or 'soft' you like it.
+You can adjust that based on how cooked or 'soft' you like.

 Popular Cauliflower Recipes on the Blog